SevenShepherd/SevenShepherd.github.io/_posts/2023-12-19-total-depravity.markdown

 ---
 layout: post
 title: "⚔️ “Truly War Does Demonstrate The Total Depravity Of Man” — Chuck Smith"
-date: 2023-12-19 01:00:00 -0500
+date: 2023-12-19 01:05:00 -0500
 categories: truth
 published: true
 ---

-Total depravity simply says, that man is not good enough to merit his own salvation.
-Those who deny total depravity inadvertently claim they can merit their own salvation.
-Always learning.
+Total depravity simply says, that man is not good enough to merit his own salvation. **Those who deny total depravity inadvertently claim they can merit their own salvation.**

 # Chuck Smith